jmirand11/app-tanaj-es/README.md

-# app-tanaj-es
+# tanaj
-Tanakh app in Hebrew and Spanish
+Tanakh in Hebrew - Spanish